alongubkin/phonertc/README.md

     cordova build ios

-This command will result in an error, it's fine.
+This command will result in an error.
 Open the project in Xcode and change the following options in the project settings:

     Valid Architectures => armv7
     Build Active Architecture Only => No